CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Does having carpal tunnel during pregnancy mean preeclampsia?

-Although both pregnancy carpal tunnel and preeclampsia can involve hand tingling, numbness and swelling, these conditions are unrelated.
+Although both pregnancy carpal tunnel and preeclampsia can involve numbness and tingling in hands during pregnancy, as well as swelling, these conditions are unrelated.
 Carpal tunnel is a localized issue in the hands and wrists, says Green.
 “Preeclampsia is a separate pregnancy-related condition characterized by high blood pressure and organ dysfunction—it poses more significant risks to both the mother and baby,” he says.

 Can carpal tunnel during pregnancy cause permanent damage?